Shubh-199407/ABN_2006/HighLevelArchitecture/Description.md

 Here's an overview of how these services fit into the architecture:

-Use ADF to extract data from the relational database and load it into Azure Data Lake Storage.
+Relational database output is loaded into Azure Data Lake Storage using Azure Data Factory.
-Use ADF to trigger a data movement pipeline that reads the data from the Data Lake, applies the filter logic using Azure Databricks, and writes the filtered output back to the Data Lake.
+Filter operations are performed on the data stored in Azure Data Lake Storage using Azure Databricks.
+CSV file data is ingested from Azure Blob Storage using Azure Data Factory, with a time trigger to schedule the process.
+ETL operations, including PII column removal, are performed on the CSV data using ADF Data Flows.
-Set up a separate data movement pipeline in ADF that reads the output from the other Data Lake, performs a join operation using Azure Synapse Analytics, and stores the joined result in the Data Lake.
+Separate data movement pipeline in ADF is set up that reads the output from the other Data Lake, performs a join operation between the filtered data and the ETL output using  using Azure Synapse Analytics, and stores the joined result in the Data Lake.
+Azure Power BI connects to Azure Data Lake Storage to create dashboards and reports based on the joined data.